Toronto Maple Leafs & Columbus Blue Jackets Are Perfect Trade Partners

 Other Things to Consider

 Keep a couple of things in mind here.
 First, the Maple Leafs are under a ton of pressure.
 If they miss the playoffs, it’s not out of the question to think Kyle Dubas could be in trouble.
-There’s sky-high expectations in Toronto and making the playoffs is unacceptable in their mind.
+There’s sky-high expectations in Toronto and not making the playoffs is unacceptable in their mind.
 They will do everything they can to find a hockey deal.

 Second, the Blue Jackets are the ones in the driver’s seat.
 They have depth.
 They have cap space.
 They can explore the market and see if something falls to them that makes them better.
 They aren’t under the same kind of pressure to make a deal.
 If the asking price for Kapanen is too much, the Blue Jackets will move onto something else.
 Patience could work out in their favor with all the flexibility they have.